Goca7/book-club-full-stack-project/README.md

 - "Want-to-read" Button: Allows logged-in users to add the book to their "Want-to-read" list with a single click.

-- Reviews Section: Shows reviews from other members, including the reviewer's name, rating, and comment.
+- Reviews Section: Shows reviews from other members, including the reviewer's name and date added.
 Logged-in users can leave their own review.

 - Navigation Links: Quick links back to the book listings page or Home page